 If you are considering dental implants our office will take dental images, digital radiographs, a CBCT and look at your health history.
 Either Dr. Lowenguth or a specialist you are referred to will perform a consultation and discuss your unique situation before the procedure.
 Your questions and concerns are important to us, and our team will work with you very closely to help make your procedure a success.

 Dental Implant Procedure

-After the implant has bonded to the jawbone, the second phase begins.
-The surgeon will uncover the implants and attach a small healing collar.
-Dr. Lowenguth can then start making your new teeth.
-An impression must be taken.
-Then posts or attachments can be connected to the implants.
-The replacement teeth are then made over the posts or attachments.
-The entire procedure usually takes six to eight months.
-Most patients do not experience any disruption in their daily life.
+After the implant has fully integrated to the jawbone, the second phase begins.
+During the second procedure, the dentist will uncover the implants and attach a small collar which allows Dr. Lowenguth to take impressions of the teeth.
+The replacement teeth are then made over the abutments or attachments.
+Most patients do not experience any significant disruption in their daily life.